lingtalfi/kam/README.md

 To pass the "data" to a template, we define variables.

-So, back to our example, if give the following variables:
+So, back to our example, if the following variables were given:

 ```php